 - INPT Therapy has been documented as effective using the newest, most sensitive, and accurate lab test for acute or chronic infection with any of the 20 different strains of Borrelia spirochetes, such as B. burgdorferi, B. miyamotoi, B. hermsii, B. duttonii, etc. This test is the Phelix Borrelia-Phage test developed by R.E.D.
 Laboratory in Belgium.

-- INPT is currently patent-pending and available exclusively at the Biologix Center for Optimum Health in Nashville, Tennessee.
+- INPT is currently U.S. Patent-Pending technology and is available exclusively at the Biologix Center for Optimum Health in Nashville, Tennessee.

 - Phages are specific types of viruses that only infect a specific type of microbe…not human cells, therefore they do not cause illness in humans.